CRLcommunity/Code-of-Conduct/CoC.md

 ### Article 6.1 Red flag shown
 1. Red Flags may be used by Race Directors to signify that the session needs to come to a stop and drivers need to retire their cars.
-2. If the !redflag command is ushered by a Race Director ) Red Flags may be used by Race Directors to signify that the session needs to come to a stop and drivers need to retire their cars.
+2. If the !redflag command is ushered by a Race Director.
+Red Flags may be used by Race Directors to signify that the session needs to come to a stop and drivers need to retire their cars.
-3. If the !redflag command is ushered by a Race Director in the Event channels, then all drivers racing in that event must follow the instructions given and retire their car from the session.
+3. If the !redflag command is ushered by a Race Director in the FIA channels, then all drivers racing in that event must follow the instructions given and retire their car from the session.

 ### Article 6.2 Potential reasons to call a red flag (this isn't exhaustive):
 1.